spotify/SpotifyLogin/README.md

 ## Usage

 ## Compatibility
-SpotifyLogin is written in Swift 4 and requires Xcode 9.0+.
+SpotifyLogin requires Xcode 9.0+.
 It is compatible with iOS 9 or later.

 ### Pre-requisites
 You will need to register your app in the [Developer Portal](https://developer.spotify.com/my-applications/#!/applications).